coockoo/fifteen/README.md

 # Fifteen Puzzle

-Only 0.1% can beat this game https://coockoo.github.io/fifteen/
+Only 0.1% can beat this puzzle https://coockoo.github.io/fifteen/

 ## Run in dev